parashar-lonewolf/ClimaChange_Claims/README.md

 ### The annotator
 #### Instructions for using the Annotator :
 * All tagged data will be stored in ConLL format as: ConLLformat_annotator.txt (here you see ConLLformat_annotator_ank/ian.txt to indicate the individual annotaions hence performed)
-* All claims will be stored as: [Save/Claims.txt](./Save/Claims_ank.txt) (here you see Claims_ank/ian.txt to indicate the individual annotaions hence we have performed)
+* All claims will be stored in [Save](./Save) folder (here you see Claims_ank/ian.txt to indicate the individual annotaions hence we have performed)

 ##### The first window will have ask
 ##### Window 1.